 An opportunity to work across cultures

 Felicia began her career in DSV in 2017, when she became part of the Group Controlling department, which is responsible for overseeing the daily accounting operations in the DSV Group and the divisional managements.
 She had always been interested in working internationally, so when she was offered an opportunity in Group Controlling at DSV to do just this, she did not hesitate to take it.

 “I have always loved the idea of being part of an international workplace, where you get to experience different cultures and work with people from different backgrounds.
 By joining DSV, I feel that I have become part of a truly global organization, and in many ways, this job has opened the door for me to the rest of the world,” Felicia shares.

 Felicia further accounts that one of her most memorable moments in DSV also took place in a cross-cultural setting:

 “The first DSV controller visit I ever made was to a DSV office in Argentina, the same month I joined the company.
 Even though it was a completely new experience for me, I really enjoyed how the visit brought me close to the local teams and their accounting processes,” she says and adds:

-“One of my favourite parts of being a financial controller at DSV is that I get to help colleagues from across the company identify and solve their accounting challenges.
-It’s very rewarding to be part of an ongoing journey, where we continuously seek to optimise our workflows.”
+“One of my favorite parts of being a financial controller at DSV is that I get to help colleagues from across the company identify and solve their accounting challenges.
+It’s very rewarding to be part of an ongoing journey, where we continuously seek to optimize our workflows.”

 In an international workplace, communication is key